TimePHP-org/TimePHP-Docs/docs/getting-started/architecture.md

 Developers can use this file to store those informations and then use them through the `$_ENV`global variable.

-### Option
+### Options

 Because **TimePHP** does not necessarily fit your purposes, you can add options the your application.

-You can add some option for your the router or for the twig renderer.
+You can add some options for your the router or for the twig renderer.

 ```php
 return [